Morgan Smith is represented by Rayfield Allied worldwide.

 Other roles in the artist’s repertoire include Don Alvaro Il Viaggio a Reims, Slook La Cambiale di Matrimonio, Top The Tenderland, and Belcore L’elisir d’amore.
 Roles in preparation include Count Almaviva Le Nozze di Figaro, Joseph DeRocher Dead Man Walking, Malatesta Don Pasquale, title role Billy Budd, Sharpless Madama Butterfly, Wolfram Tannhaueser, Zurga Les Pecheurs de Perles, and Rodrigo Don Carlo.

-Future engagements include Tadeusz The Passenger in the North American premiere at Houston Grand Opera and the Lincoln Center Festival, Fritz Die Tote Stadt at Dallas Opera, Don Giovanni at Austin Lyric Opera, and as Marcello at San Diego Opera.
+Future engagements include the title role Don Giovanni at Austin Lyric Opera, and Marcello at San Diego Opera.

 Moby Dick, San Francisco Opera